 Casa de Carli

 A typical Italian restaurant, centrally located in the Old Town, with friendly and attentive personnel.
-Once you enter you will notice the modern décor with lovely chandeliers and comfortable atmosphere, reminding you rather of a coffee shop than a restaurant.
+Once you enter, you will notice the modern décor with lovely chandeliers and a comfortable atmosphere, reminding you rather of a coffee shop than a restaurant.
 Our tip is to try rabbit risotto, which is delicious.
 Pasta is here for around 250 CZK, while meat mains cost around 500 CZK.

 Address: Vězeňská 5, Prague 1; www.casadecarli.cz

 Located in the Anděl/Smíchov area, this fairly busy place is good for decent pizza at a bargain price.
 The main draws here are thin-crust pizza from a wood-fired oven, pleasant and quick service, and a nice terrace situated off the street in the courtyard.
 Mains range from 120 to 200 CZK.

 Address: Nádražní 116/61, Prague 5; www.cortediangelo.cz

 This lovely restaurant is hidden away in a quiet residential area not far from Dejvice metro station.
 The only downside is that the Italian owner put the prices up and it is rather expensive, but it is still a nice, cosy, intimate place for dinner with a nice atmosphere.
 Mains range from 250 CZK to 600 CZK.